BenJay41/OpenCart-Test-Cases/README.md

 ## Overview

-This repository serves as a central hub for storing and maintaining test cases that cover different scenarios within the Amazon platform.
+This repository serves as a central hub for storing and maintaining test cases that cover different scenarios within the Open Cart platform.
 The goal is to provide a comprehensive set of test cases that can be used for testing and quality assurance purposes.

 ## Test Case Categories